 If you run an online business, blog posts also give you the opportunity to get organic, keyword-rich content onto your site.
 This can help improve your Google search ranking and drive organic traffic, so that anyone who searches for a related topic or question is more likely to end up on your site.

 Optimising your site for search engines is very important, so make sure you check out our e-commerce SEO guide for some tips.

 You should aim to regularly update your blogs with new content and keep your posts relevant, to build trust and loyalty with search engines, as well as your customers.

 Get people interested

-Posting things that are genuinely useful e.g. if you’re a business selling hair accessories, post a tutorial on how to use them in numerous different styles.
+- Posting things that are genuinely useful e.g. – for example, if you’re a business selling hair accessories, post a tutorial on how to use them with different styles.

-Blog regularly so you can keep people interested, if your posts aren’t frequent or follow a reliable schedule, people will look elsewhere for content.
+- Blog regularly so you can keep people interested, – if your blog posts aren’t frequent or you don’t follow a consistent schedule, people will look elsewhere for content.
 Similarly, new readers may be instantly put off to see your latest post is several months old.

-Omnichannel tactics are great on blogs, when you can tie in fun updates on your bricks and mortar locations, news on your upcoming stock etc. Take Etsy’s blog, for example, where their updates can be anything from their latest popup to a run down on the latest design trends, and where you can buy corresponding pieces on their online store.
+- Take an omnichannel tactics approach – use your blog to post fun updates about your brick-and-mortar store, exciting promotions and news on your upcoming stock. etc. Take Etsy’s blog, for example, where their updates can be anything from their latest popup market to current design trends, and where you can buy corresponding pieces on their online store.